Regulation and its review 2000-01

-Regulation and its Review 1999-2000 was released on 29 November 2000.
-The report forms part of the Commission's annual report series and meets its obligation to report annually on compliance with the Government's requirements for the making and review of regulations.
+Regulation and its Review 2000-01 was released on 23 November 2001.
+The report forms part of the Commission's annual report series and meets its obligation to report annually on compliance by Australian Government departments and agencies with the Government's Regulation Impact Statement (RIS) requirements.

 Download this publication

 According to a Productivity Commission report, a high overall level of compliance with the Commonwealth Government's best practice regulatory requirements continued in 2000-01, but with some variation across departments and agencies.

 The Commission considers that there is still scope to improve the standard of analysis and timeliness in developing Regulation Impact Statements, particularly for significant proposals.